cyclist-org/cyclist/sl_prove.md

 git checkout b289f39a6a46b4f57da3585aa7fd71f3ca8601fc
 ~~~~~~~~~~

-Then consult the README of that revision, it contains building instructions
+Then consult the README included, which contains building instructions
 relevant to that version.